B1. Number Sense

 • Is this quantity reasonable?

-• round numbers to simplify calculations;
+• rounding numbers to simplify calculations;

-Note: When performing calculations to determine whether or not there is profit, students are dealing with large numbers; it is therefore important to promote the use of personal algorithms.
+Note: When performing calculations to determine whether or not there is a profit, students are dealing with large numbers; it is therefore important to promote the use of personal algorithms.
 Recall the importance of checking whether the answer is reasonable.

 Possible Observations Possible Interventions